sebastien-plutniak/archeofrag.gui/README.md

 # Data input

-Either load an embeded example data sets or upload your data.
+Either load one of the built-in example data sets or upload your data.
 Use the menu on the left to upload your 'relationships' and 'fragments' data as CSV files.

 * The relationships table must have a row for each refitting relationship, and two columns containing the identifiers of the two fragments.
 * The fragments table must have a row for each fragment, the first column is for fragments identifier and the second column contains the spatial unit they are associated to.

+# Spatial units merging

+Archaeological spatial units are likely to be recombined, for example when there are reasons to merge stratigraphic layers.
+The 'Spatial units optimisation' tab helps in this task.
+It draws on the measurement of the difference between the cohesion values of a pair of spatial units: the lower this difference, the more balanced the archaeological information about them (regardless of their possible admixture).
+Given  a series of spatial units, this functionality:
+1. determines the list of possible combinations of pair of spatial units
+2. computes the cohesion values for each combination and summarises it by calculating its median values
+3. return and sort the solutions.

+Merging solutions with lower median values reflect spatial divisions for which the archaeological information is best balanced.

 # Comparison with simulated data to test formation scenarios